-All fields must report continuously (e.g. submit a Field Report annually) even if that field is in a non-eligible crop year, the Field Report should include a statement indicating that the field is in a non-eligible crop year, as well as the information required by Section 6.3.3.2.
+All fields must report continuously (e.g. submit a Field Report annually) even if that field is in a non-eligible crop.
+In a non-eligible crop year, the Field Report should include a statement indicating that the field is in a non-eligible crop year, as well as the information required by Section 6.3.3.2.